 All UGA Candidates that complete the UGA Information Session will be provided with a link to a Doodle page, where you will sign up for an interview time.
 If you are unable to sign up for a time on the Doodle, please sign up for a time in-person by going to Robinson Hall Rm.
 319 on the date provided in your invitation e-mail.

 The following tips may be helpful to you in preparing for the individual interview:

 Come to your interview with a basic understanding of the job and the Office of Residential Life.
 It would be best to spend some time talking with a UGA from your cluster or building, or one with whom you have a good relationship.
-The campus-wide information session you attend will also be very helpful for obtaining a better understanding of the UGA position.
+The UGA Information Session you attend will also be very helpful for obtaining a better understanding of the UGA position.
 You can also make an appointment to speak with your Community Director.
-Speak to someone whom you are confident will tell it "like it is."
+Speak to someone whom you are confident will tell it, "like it is."
 Read through all of the materials provided on this website.

 Think about the underlying values and philosophies you have that will guide the work you will do as a UGA.
 Speak from the heart and let these philosophies and values guide your responses to the questions you are asked.
 Also consider what personal strengths you bring to the position for which you are applying.
 How will you market or highlight these talents and strengths?
 What are the weaknesses of your candidacy?
 How will you address concerns that are raised during the interview?

 Asking questions suggests that you have thought about and are interested in the position.
 If you conducted advance research, you will likely have something to ask about or something you will need clarified.
 Also, when you are asked if you have questions, you are being prompted to begin your "interview" of the Office of Residential Life.
 You should not leave the interview with unanswered questions or uncertainty regarding the philosophy of the Office of Residential Life.